 Calf Muscle Strain

 A calf muscle strain occurs when the muscle fibers in the calf tear either partially or completely.
 The symptoms will vary depending on the severity of the strain but most people will experience sudden sharp pain and tenderness at the calf muscle.
 A person may experience calf pain due to narrowing or blockages in the arteries that supply blood flow to the legs, this is known as arterial claudication.
 Arterial claudication may cause pain while walking, as this movement requires blood to flow to the lower legs, if the blood has difficulty moving due to narrowing claudication, a person may experience calf pain.
 A person with arterial claudication will experience no discomfort at rest but will feel the pain after a few minutes of walking.
+For extreme muscle pain, you can try the BCP 157 from Research Peptides to solve your muscle and joint issues.

 Neurogenic claudication occurs when the nerves that go to the legs are pinched affecting their ability to communicate with the lower legs.
 Neurogenic claudication is often experienced due to a condition called spinal stenosis.
 This condition occurs when the bones in the spinal column narrows down placing extra pressure on the nerves.
 Sciatica is one example of neurogenic claudication.
 In addition to calf pain, neurogenic claudication symptoms include pain while walking, pain after prolonged standing, pain that also occurs in the thighs, lower back or buttocks, pain that usually improves when a person leans forward at the waist.
 A person may also experience calf pain from neurogenic claudication when at rest.